Zehong-Ma/MagCache/README.md

 ## 🔥 Latest News
 - **If you like our project, please give us a star ⭐ on GitHub for the latest update.**
+- [2025/11/17] 🔥Accepted by NeurIPS 2025.
+Welcome to follow and improve MagCache.
 - [2025/8/20] 🔥 Support [Qwen-Image](https://github.com/QwenLM/Qwen-Image) and [Qwen-Image-Edit](https://github.com/QwenLM/Qwen-Image) with 1.5x speedup officially.
 - [2025/8/7] 🔥 Support [Wan2.2](https://github.com/Wan-Video/Wan2.2) with 1.5-2x speedup officially.
 - [2025/7/14] 🔥 Support [OmniGen2](https://github.com/VectorSpaceLab/OmniGen2) with 1.9x speedup officially.